 Who can get services and supports through the Self-Determination program?

-To be able to receive services and supports through the Self-Determination program, you must be receiving services from a regional center and meet other requirements that will be made clearer once the federal government approves the program.
+To be eligible to receive services and supports through the Self-Determination program, you must be receiving or eligible to receive services from a regional center and must be at least three years old to enroll in the program.

-For the second phase of the program, there will be no limits on how many people can receive the program and anyone who receives regional center services can request to be part of the program.
+For the second phase of the program, there will be no limits on how many people can participate in the program and anyone who receives regional center services can request to be part of the program.

 What services are included in the Self-Determination Program?